msoe-sisyphus-sd/msoe-sis-wiki/W-W1-Status-Report.md

 ###### Rating (0-10): -2 (at least I'm doing better than our initial pylint score!)
 ###### Summary:

 I have not made any notable progress on any assigned PBIs.
-I might argue that I spent this week adjusting to the new quarter and I spent the break decompressing from last quarter but these are just excuses and do not excuse my behavior.
+I might argue that I spent this week adjusting to the new quarter and I spent the break decompressing from last quarter but these are just excuses and do not justify my behavior.
 This is completely unprofessional and inconsiderate to my teammates.
 I promise to both Dr. Taylor and my team to make up this weeks work and more in the coming days so that I am making contributions to the team and helping complete this sprints work.

 ## Casper, Joseph
 ###### Hours: X